dwarkeshsp/hugoblog/content/posts/great-families.md

 Using the formula we derived near the start, we can finally figure out **how many kids a super-genius needs to have in order to have at least a 50% chance of producing another super-genius**:

 $$
-kids = \log_{0.99984} 0.5 \approx 4362
+\text{kids needed} = \log_{0.99984} 0.5 \approx 4362
 $$

 ### Results

 #### Kids needed to produce a super-genius

-We can see how many kids Erasmus Darwin would need to have with his wife in order to produce different probabilities of having a super-genius kid in this graph:
+In this graph, we can see how many kids Erasmus Darwin would need to have with his Ivy League material wife in order to get different probabilities of producing a super-genius kid:

 ![kids_prob](/kids_needed_for_prob.png)